Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/TfFn.md

 connectivity, Kuhn & Monasson, 2023.
 >

-presence of disorder in the interactions could impact the information stored in attractor networks in the form of patterns.
-In the case of CANNs this translates into a breaking of the translational symmetry of bump-like solutions
+[Kuhn and Monasson 2023] analyzes an Ising network perturbed with a specially structured noise at the thermodynamic limit.

-disorder does not wipe out all information in the attractor network.
-In particular, the Fisher information is robust to the introduction of disorder
+Although their analysis elegantly shows that the population activity of the perturbed system does not destroy the Fisher information about the input, they do not consider a scenario where the ring attractor is used as a working memory mechanism, it is rather used to encode instantaneous representation.
+In contrast, our analysis involves understanding how the working memory content degrades over time due to the dynamics.
+We are not aware of any mean field analysis that covers this aspect.

 > What was section 5.2 trying to show?
 First it claims that 2.2